×

 We begin our adventures in Mexico City, staying near from the quiet Zona Rosa that is one of the famous historical centers of the city.
 From Mexico City we head to La Malinche, an extinct volcano whose crumbling core juts above the Puebla Valley.
 We use La Malinche to build our acclimatization in preparation for the climbs ahead, hiking and sleeping in cabins on the mountain’s flanks.

 We then turn our sights to nearby Ixtaccihuatl (Ixta), a broad ridged peak that overlooks Mexico City.
-Our ascent begins with a straightforward approach through alpine meadows to our high camp, Grupo de los Cien.
-Climbing directly up the Knees Route toward La Arista del Sol, we gain the summit ridge, making the airy ridge walk over a few "false summits" to the true summit of Ixta.
+Our ascent begins with a straightforward approach through alpine meadows to our high camp.
+We will rise early and climb the Ayoloco Glacier route until we gain the summit ridge.
+From there, an airy ridge walk over a few "false summits" leads us to the true summit of Ixta.

 As the highest peak in Mexico, El Pico de Orizaba is the crown jewel of the Mexican Volcanoes and our final summit of the trip.